alexstephane/pmt-backend/README.md

 ## Manager core features

-* As a manager I can  create a salesperson
+* A can create a salesperson
-* As a manager I  can assign a sales goals to my salespeople
-* As a manager I can see a list of all of my sales reps
+* A manager can see a list of all Sales people
-* As a manager I can see all of my sales people’s activities.
+* A manager can see a list of all salespeople’s activities.
-* As a manager i should be able to assign a prospect to a particular sales rep
 * As a manger I should be able to delete an account from the system

 ## salesperson core features

-* As a sales person, I can  create a new prospect
+* A sales person can create a new prospect
-* As A  sales person I  can see  all of the activities that's  associated with the prospects I own
+* A sales person can see a list of all activities associated with their prospect
-* As a sales person I can see a list of all of my prospect
+* A sales person can see a list of all prospects

 # Deployment instructions